Percent of 18+ and Junior Operator customers who passed a road test exam

 The average number of days to close a suspension hearing is calculated by the time from the date a case was opened and when the case was closed.

-While suspension hearings volume increased in FY20, both in person and on the phone, the average number of days to close a case significantly improved.
-Beginning in January 2020, cycle time was down to one calendar day from 10.
-On average in FY20, it took three days to close a suspension hearing case.
+While suspension hearings volume increased in FY21, the average number of days to close a case significantly improved.
+On average in FY21, it took two days to close a suspension hearing case.